Marquette vs. Wisconsin College Basketball Predictions & Picks - December 2

 - Pick OU: Over (139.5)

-Marquette is 3-2-0 against the spread this season compared to Wisconsin's 3-4-0 ATS record.
+Marquette has gone 3-2-0 against the spread, while Wisconsin's ATS record this season is 3-4-0.
 In terms of hitting the over, games involving the Golden Eagles are 2-3-0 and the Badgers are 3-4-0.
-The teams score 155.3 points per game, 15.8 more points than this matchup's total.
+The two teams combine to score 155.3 points per game, 15.8 more points than this matchup's total.

 Sportsbook Promo Codes